dotnet/xharness/README.md

 Some XHarness commands only work in some scenarios and it's good to know what to expect from the tool.
 Some Android/Apple versions also require some workarounds and those are also good to know about.

-### My unit tests are not running
+### My Apple unit tests are not running

-For the `test` command, XHarness expects the application to contain a `TestRunner` which is a library you can find in this repository.
+For the `apple test` command, XHarness expects the application to contain a `TestRunner` which is a library you can find in this repository.
 This library executes unit tests similarly how you would execute them on other platforms.
 However, the `TestRunner` from this repository contains more mechanisms that help to work around some issues (mostly in Apple platforms).